SofiaG1l/sofiag1l.github.io/index.md

        Actuarial and Computer Scientist studying social dynamics.
 ---

 Hi!
-I am a Researcher, Research Engineer, and Lab Manager at the [Societal Analytics Lab](https://www.societal-analytics.nl/)
+I am a Researcher, Research Engineer, and Lab Manager at the [Societal Analytics Lab](https://www.societal-analytics.nl/).

+Currently, I am working on two main research projects: (1) Responsible use of Artificial Intelligence in government agencies, and (2) North vs. South climate change narratives.

+The first project, Responsible use of Artificial Intelligence in government agencies, aims to study how public servants use Artificial Intelligence in their daily work.
+In which situations do they use it?
+In which do they not?
+And how do they take the results into consideration?
+Based on this knowledge, I am co-developing an intervention in the form of a board game.
+This board game will empower public servants to use Artificial Intelligence responsibly and critically.
+More information [here](https://vu.nl/nl/verhalen/sofia-gil-clavel-over-verantwoord-gebruik-van-ai?utm_source=linkedin&utm_medium=organic&utm_campaign=interview_sofia).

+The second project, North vs. South climate change narratives, is a comparative analysis of climate change narratives in Western-European and Latin American countries.

 Previously, I was a researcher at [TU Delft](https://repository.tudelft.nl/person/Person_eb58b9d8-7464-4c82-b675-9306fbf4aa81) working on the [SC3 project](https://www.sc3.center/team/sofia-gil-clavel/).